Professional Development Courses

 This program is designed to enhance the communication skills of international teaching assistants (ITAs) in the classroom.
 The goals of the courses are:

-(1) to practice American English pronunciation and grammar
+- To practice English language pronunciation and grammar

-(3) to learn and implement teaching skills used in the American classroom.
+- To learn and implement teaching skills used in the U.S. classroom.

-Each course is 2 credits.
-Pass/Fail.
+Each course is two credits.
+Pass/fail.
 Does not count toward degree requirements or earned hours.